ludios/unbook/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: File/browser-specific issue
-about: Create a report to help us improve
+about: Issues with particular files or browsers
 title: ''
 labels: ''
 assignees: ''